 - Creates awareness and verification of the condition of the home.

-- Anticipates potential problem areas and gives you the chance to repair issues at competitive rates instead of having to pay extra for a rush job prior to closing.
+- Anticipates potential problem areas.
+Gives you the opportunity to repair issues at competitive rates instead of having to pay extra for a rush job to meet contract deadlines.

 - Can save critical time between the contract and closing by having potential problems taken care of ahead of time.